Hangzhou–Ningbo high-speed railway

-The Hangzhou–Ningbo high-speed railway, or Hangyong high-speed railway or Hang–Yong passenger-dedicated railway (杭甬客运专线 (Háng–Yǒng kèyùn zhuān xiàn)) is a High-speed railway between the major cities of Hangzhou and Ningbo in Zhejiang province.
-It spans approximately 150 km, with a design speed of 350 km/h.
+The Hangzhou–Ningbo or Hangyong high-speed railway is a high-speed railway corridor between the prefecture-level cities of Hangzhou, Shaoxing, and Ningbo in Zhejiang Province in eastern China, part of the larger Hangzhou–Shenzhen high-speed railway.
+Running parallel to the Xiaoshan–Ningbo railway, the Hangzhou–Ningbo high-speed railway spans approximately 150 km with a design speed of 350 km/h.

-In the railway's short name, "Háng" stands for Hangzhou, and "Yǒng" (甬) is a traditional short name for Ningbo.
+Names

+The Chinese name of the railway corridor is the Hangyong or Hang–Yong section or passenger-dedicated railway.
+This name reflects the Chinese abbreviations 杭 (Háng) for Hangzhou and 甬 (Yǒng) for Ningbo, the later from the name of its major river.

+History

-Early on, the railway was scheduled to open in June 2012; later, the end of 2012 became the target date.
-It was announced in October 2012 that the completion of the project had been postponed again.
+The railway was initially scheduled to open in June 2012.
+This was later postponed to the end of 2012 and, in October 2012, the target date was postponed once again.
 Test operations began at the start of 2013 and commercial operations began on 30 June 2013.

-The line runs parallel to the Xiaoshan–Ningbo railway.
+It now forms the northern end of the Hangzhou–Fuzhou–Shenzhen high-speed railway.